mitsuhiko/lucumr/2013/7/23/licensing.rst

 have started doing license trolling through GPL licenses.
 The most recent case is Oracle that relicensed Berkeley DB from BSD to APGLv3 which started a lengthy discussion on debian-legal [#bdbapgl]_.
-Primarily because due to that packages becoming AGPLv3 it implicitly changes the effective license for 106 other packages to AGPLv3 as well.
+Primarily because due to that package becoming AGPLv3 it implicitly changes the effective license for 106 other packages to AGPLv3 as well.
 Considering the license change happens on a Debian installation and not in the original source software this showcases how complicated licenses can